TheSPSDAO/SPS-Validator/README.md

 block-hash-stable updates are updates that don't affect the block hash.
 These are normally additional API endpoints or install script improvements.

-- Pull the latest version with `git fetch --tags -f && git checkout vlatest`.
+- Pull the latest version with `git fetch --tags -f && git checkout v{version}`.
 - `./run.sh rebuild_service validator` to rebuild the validator with the latest updates.
 This will also start the validator.
 - `./run.sh rebuild_service ui` if you want to rebuild the UI.